avinashjha0873/SpringBoard/Amazon_Product_Rating_Prediction/Reports_and_Proposal/Project_Report.md

 I will be implementing the following feature-extraction techniques in this project:
 * Bag of Words model
 * TF-IDF model
+* Advance Word Vertorization Models
   * Averaged Word Vectors
   * TF-IDF Weighted Averaged Word Vectors

 ### 1: Bag of Words Model
 The Bag of Words Model, A.K.A BoW, is the easiest yet very effective technique to extract features from text data that can be used to train machine learning models.